cloudfoundry/cf-drain-cli/README.md

    drain-space [OPTIONS]

 OPTIONS:
-   -path                      Path to the space drain app to push -skip-ssl-validation       Whether to ignore certificate errors.
-Default is false -type                      Which log type to filter on (logs, metrics, all).
-Default is all -username                  Username to use when pushing the app -drain-name                Name for the space drain -drain-url                 Syslog endpoint for the space drain -password                  Password to use when pushing the app -force                     Skip warning prompt.
-Default is false
+   --drain-name               Name for the space drain.
+Required --drain-url                Syslog endpoint for the space drain.
+Required --force                    Skip warning prompt.
+Default is false --path                     Path to the space drain app to push.
+If omitted the latest release will be downloaded --skip-ssl-validation      Whether to ignore certificate errors.
+Default is false --type                     Which log type to filter on (logs, metrics, all).
+Default is all --username                 Username to use when pushing the app.
+If not specified, a user will be created (requires admin permissions)
 ```

 [cf-cli]: https://code.cloudfoundry.org/cli